1m1-github/FairInbox/README.md

 The order is not simply more-is-better.
 The FairMarket algorithm fairly interweaves those msgs that offer the minimum required, those that offer more and those that offer subjective value.

 ## Use cases
+Evolve on the current email system.

-We could solve Twitter's revenue problem by allowing dms to come with currency.
+We could solve X's revenue problem by allowing dms to come with currency.
 Trivial to monetize by taking cuts of transactions.
 Immediately jump starts a new economy whether influencers replying to followers, advisers giving advice, friends respecting each others time.

 This dapp is useful for mainstream and can bring real adoption.